Contents

 Making Your First Trade (Buying Bitcoin)

-As soon as your deposit has been credited by your chosen cryptocurrency platform, you can then proceed to buy Bitcoin.
+As soon as your deposit clears, you can buy Bitcoin:

-- Head over to the main dashboard of your account and look out for the ‘Buy’ button – which is located under the ‘Buy Cryptocurrency’ tab.
+- Go to your account dashboard and click the ‘Buy’ button under the ‘Buy Cryptocurrency’ tab.

-- Select ‘Bitcoin’ and then enter the amount that you wish to purchase in Euros.
+- Select ‘Bitcoin’ and enter the amount you want to spend in your currency.

 Security